iVis-at-Bilkent/cytoscape.js-graph-algos/README.md

 1 - kNeighborhood Algorithm : This algorithm finds the neighbors of source node set within a specified distance.

-kNeighborhood( sourceNodes, limit, direction)
+`kNeighborhood( sourceNodes, limit, direction)`

-@param sourceNodes - Source node set of this algorithm.\
+`sourceNodes`- Source node set of this algorithm.\
-@param limit - Specified distance of this algorithm.\
+`limit` - Specified distance of this algorithm.\
-@param direction - Direction of algorithm.
+`direction` - Direction of algorithm.
 It can be  "UPSTREAM", "DOWNSTREAM" or "BOTHSTREAM".\
 Only incoming edges of nodes can be used if direction is "UPSTREAM".\
 Only outgoing edges of nodes can be used if direction is "DOWNSTREAM".\
 Every edges of nodes can be used if direction is "BOTHSTREAM".